google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

   "RtpSender"/"RtpReceiver" will then only ever have a single transport.

 In Chrome 58, "negotiate" is removed.
-We believe this is a non-breaking change since the user will get a deprecation message and the `webkitRTCPeerConnection` can still be created successfully.
+We believe this is a non-breaking change since the user will get a deprecation message and `RTCPeerConnection` can still be created.

 [Intent to Deprecate](https://groups.google.com/a/chromium.org/d/topic/blink-dev/OP2SGSWF5lo/discussion) &#124;
 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=685727)